 4. Soft skills.
 Team-related skills like communication, leadership, conflict resolution and corporate ethics aren’t just for managers.
 To ensure a cooperative and inclusive workplace, you must show that your company values people.

 5. Quality control.
-An essential type of training in the manufacturing, logistics and automotive sectors, quality control programs ensure that products meet particular standards.
+An essential type of training in the manufacturing, logistics and automotive sectors, quality control programs ensure products meet particular standards.

 6. Safety.
 Safety training is a legal must-have in many environments.
 Employees learn safety policies and procedures, how to use safety equipment properly, and how to administer first aid.
 Industry-specific safety training topics like asbestos, construction and food safety might also apply.